 ENQUIRIES Contact Us

-• The Australian Antiquarian Horological Society was founded as a non-profit organisation in 1975 by a group of Horological enthusiasts including both amateurs and professionals.
+The Australian Antiquarian Horological Society was founded as a non-profit organisation in 1975 by a group of Horological enthusiasts including both amateurs and professionals.
 The inaugural meeting called on 5th May in that year was held in the Theatrette of the Melbourne Science Museum, which subsequently became the club’s ‘home’ until 1979.
 In November of that year the regular venue for meetings was changed to the Camberwell Town Hall Theatrette.
 There it remained until accommodation pressures from a rapidly expanding membership and a growing array of associated facilities (particularly the Club library) finally forced the Committee to again seek more commodious quarters.
 Thus, in April 1997, the Society met for the first time at the main Hall of Burwood Uniting Church, Hysclop Street, Burwood.
 The Society now meets at its present ‘home’ – the Pines Seniors Centre at 25 Central Road, Blackburn, Melbourne.
-The Society has maintained about 200 members throughout its history.
+The Society’s membership has remained strong throughout its history averaging around 120 – 150 members over the last several years.

-• The Society meets monthly and runs two regularly programmed marts each year.
-The mid-year event normally occupies the June meeting slot.
-The ‘Christmas Mart’, which is planned as a family event is held the second Saturday in December.
+The Society meets monthly and runs two marts each year.
+The Mid-Year eventis usually run in June while End of year Mart is planned for November.
 The AAHS charges small commissions on the lots auctioned and for Mart Tables, providing it with much-needed income to help cover operating costs.